Congratulations to the members of the Etobicoke-Mississauga Branch, whose students received RCM Regional Gold Medals 2022!

-The Etobicoke-Mississauga Branch of ORMTA is proud to announce that Mimi Spencer is a recipient of a 2021 ORMTA Contribution to Teaching Award (OCTA).
+The Etobicoke-Mississauga Branch of ORMTA is proud to announce that Thuy Vi Bach is a recipient of a 2022 ORMTA Contribution to Teaching Award (OCTA).